shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-block.md

 ## Overview

-This guide will teach you how to create a CMS-Block with your plugin.
-This guide will cover a real world example to keep everything easy we will just create a simple button.
-The CMS-block for the button we will cover right here.
+This guide will teach you how to create a CMS block with your plugin.
+This guide will cover a real world example to keep everything easy we will just create a  button.
+The CMS block for the button we will cover right here.

 ## Prerequisites

 This plugin is built based on the [Add CMS block](../add-cms-block.md) guide.
-We assume that you know the basics for a CMS-Block from this guide.
+We assume that you know the basics for a CMS block from this guide.

 ## Custom block in the administration